 The money will only come back to your bank account only which you have provided at the time of investment.

-However note that the investment in these bonds are going to be mainly illiquid in very short term.
+However, note that the investment in these bonds is going to be mainly illiquid in the very short term.
 If you buy physical gold, you get that liquidity in your hand and if you need money urgently you can sell off the gold.
 You will not get it here.